Radiator change on Austin Mini

 Op 26

-Fit the mounting clamp in its final location.
+Fit the hose clip in its final location.

-Tighten the clamp.
+Tighten the hose clip.
 Use the 8 mm socket and several extensions.

 Op 27